ekta-singhai-9910/EcommerceApplicationSpringboot/README.md

 # EcommerceApplicationSpringboot

-This has login & Register API with Spring Security & JWT implementation.
+This has Login & Register API for ecommerce application with Spring Security & JWT implementation.